abitofdots/tokenloss/README.md

    ```

 2. Insert any sentences which follows tokenloss settings.
 Or replace old sentences with better sentences you know.

 3. If you want to start a different story that fits tokenloss settings and worldview, start working by adding a new folder named a new subtitle.

+## Problems

+1. ### English

+   1. I am having difficulty writing in English suitable for novels.
+A commit that fixes it in good English will most likely be accepted.

+2. ### Artwork

+   1. Lack of illustrations.
+The illustrations don't necessarily have to be nice.
+It’s enough to match the surrounding sentences.
+3. ### Naming

+   1. I am creating a better name for the most important token 'miracle' in tokenloss. and creating the names of pirates who met in Arab.
+4. ### Description

+   1. There is a lack of descriptions about the part in real world which I am not used to.